 Summary

-The €62m project will provide high quality walking and cycling facilities, and bus priority infrastructure along a 2.7km route that extends from Clontarf Road, at the junction with Alfie Byrne Road, to Amiens Street, at the junction with Talbot Street.
-The route is identified as a primary route in the Greater Dublin Area Cycle Network Plan, published by the National Transport Authority in 2013.
+The Clontarf to City Centre Active Travel Project is a transformative project for Dublin’s North East Inner City (NEIC).
+The €71 million scheme provides high quality walking, cycling and bus infrastructure along a 2.7km route that extends from Clontarf Road, at the junction with Alfie Byrne Road, to Amiens Street, at the junction with Talbot Street.
+The project was led by Dublin City Council and funded by the National Transport Authority.

 Project aims